orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 - switching sections in the table of contents
 - switching sections in the wizard table of contents or navigation
 - clearing the form data with the "Clear" button
-- moving, inserting, or deleting iterations in repeated grids and sections
+- moving, inserting, or deleting repetitions in repeated grids and sections

 ```xml
 <property